SharonFlynn/Getting-and-Cleaning-Data/README.md

 ## Clean Data set

-The resulting clean dataset is exported to home directory as Second_Tidy_Averages
+The resulting clean dataset is exported to working directory as Second_Tidy_Averages.csv